ribtoks/yannpp/README.md

 `network1_t` as used in `examples/mnist_simple.cpp` is all-in-one implementation of network with fully-connected layers while `network2_t` is more "abstract" implementation that uses arbitrary layers in other examples.

 # Do
-Feel free to experiment.
+Codebase should encourage you to experiment.
 For example, `examples/mnist_deeplearning.cpp` file specifically contains lots of experimental code (e.g. reducing size of the input to be able to experiement with network topology, commented layers in the network itself etc.) that can show you how to experiment.
 Experimentation is required to select hyperparameters, to see if your network converges etc.

 # Cope
-Feel free to say thank you it was useful.
+Feel free to say thank you if it was useful.
 Also this code (as any other) may contain bugs or other problems - all contributions are highly welcome.

 - [Fork](https://help.github.com/forking/) yannpp repository on GitHub
 - Clone your fork locally